Hello! We are SHIHA TEAPOT SHOP in Tokyo Japan. We introduce you Tokoname Teapots in this blog.

-It is said that the clay reduce astringency and make taste of tea richer and round, especially for Japanese green tea.
+It has effect of reduce astringency and make taste of tea richer and round, especially for Japanese green tea.
 And water and tea fuse together nicely for most of tea.
 Texture of tea get smoother.

 Some Teapots, like Shoryu Tenmoku Teapot as below, outside is glazed, inside is not glazed.
 This case, tea touches to the clay and make good effect to the taste.

-Please pay attention to the glazing when you select teapots.
+Please pay attention to the glazing (inside) when you select teapots.

 A customer in United states send us comment for Tokoname teapot as follows.

 This beautiful pot makes brewing the best tasting tea very easy!